 For years, I always forgot to turn off the lights and fans at my house.
 Despite initially denying that constantly using these appliances significantly increased my electricity usage, I eventually broke my bad habit and began turning off every little switch.
 After all, being more prudent about my electricity usage reduces my monthly bills and promotes a greener earth.

-Unfortunately, minimizing power consumption in an embedded system requires much more work than flipping off some switches.
+Unfortunately, minimizing system power consumption in an embedded system requires much more work than flipping off some switches.
 The right design strategy needs to be implemented long before you even start drawing the circuit.
-And whether your device is solar-based or battery-powered, every detail matters when it comes to minimizing the power consumption of your embedded system.
+And whether your device is solar-based or battery-powered, every detail matters when it comes to minimizing the system power consumption of your embedded system.

 Plan the Device’s Power Budget